byu-cs329/hw0-tooling/README.md

 2) There are many ways to create the `pom.xml` file.
 [Your First Maven Project](http://tutorials.jenkov.com/maven/your-first-maven-project.html) tutorial is a good starting point.
 [Maven Archetypes](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) for Java make it even easier.
 Any of the following archetypes work for the homework: [maven-archetype-quickstart-java11](https://github.com/EmilianoFraga/maven-archetype-quickstart-java11), [maven-archetype-simple](https://maven.apache.org/archetypes/maven-archetype-simple/), or [maven-archetype-quickstart](https://maven.apache.org/archetypes/maven-archetype-quickstart/) -- just make sure you replace the code file names with *your* code names.
 Even more archetypes can by explored with `mvn archetype:generate -Dfilter=java`.
 Try out a few to see what different options are given and how those affect the final `pom.xml` file.

 This part of the homework is complete when there exists a `pom.xml` in the same directory as this `README.md` file that is able to build, package, and run the code.
 Building the code is accomplished with `mvn compile` or `mvn package`.
-The [mvn exec:java](http://www.vineetmanohar.com/2009/11/3-ways-to-run-java-main-from-maven/) command expects the main class methode to be specified as an argument (e.g., `-Dexec.mainClass="edu.byu.cs329.hw0.Main"`).
+The [mvn exec:java](http://www.vineetmanohar.com/2009/11/3-ways-to-run-java-main-from-maven/) command expects the main class method to be specified as an argument (e.g., `-Dexec.mainClass="edu.byu.cs329.hw0.Main"`).
 The `pom.xml` file is not required to do anything else.
 More actions in the build process will be added later.
 Be sure to use sensible group (e.g., `edu.byu.cs329`) and artifact IDs.

 As a note, some Maven archetypes configure plugins in the [Plugin Management](https://maven.apache.org/pom.html#Plugin_Management) section of the `pom.xml` file.
 Stack Overflow has a nice discussion about [plugin management in Maven](https://stackoverflow.com/questions/10483180/what-is-pluginmanagement-in-mavens-pom-xml) that is worth reading before leaving this section of the homework.
 In short, the `Plugin Management` section configures plugins for builds that inherit the current `pom.xml` file (e.g., projects in sub-directories).
 These plugins must be referenced in some element of the current `pom.xml` to be active in the current build.